MohanRao056/GCP_Test/README.md

 I have some credit card issue because of which I was not able enable the $300 credit from GCP.
 So I was not able to deploy the API on app engine/Cloud function.
 But I have tested the code in my local

-#To run the FLASK code in locall, Follow the below steps
+#To run the FLASK code in local, Follow the below steps

  1.  python3 main.py